tigera-solutions/install-calico-for-windows/README.md

 # Getting up and running with Calico for Windows

 In this guide words `node` and `host` are interchangeable.
+If you are interested and want to test-drive `Calico for Windows`, please [reach out to us](https://www.tigera.io/contact/).
+We will be happy to share the trial version of the product with you.

-## High level tasks to install Calico for Windows
+## high level tasks to install Calico for Windows

 - provision two Ubuntu instances: one for k8s master, and one for k8s worker
 - provision one or two Windows instances.
 For example, `Windows 1903` and `Windows 1909` with Containers feature installed